Eclectic Golden Globes: From pop celebs Beyoncé & Jaz-Z to veterans Steven Spielberg & Susan Sarandon + Meryl Streep is biggest loser of them all

 - Best Actress – Drama for husband Sam Mendes’ 1950s marital drama Revolutionary Road.

 - More expectedly, Best Supporting Actress for Stephen Daldry’s mostly 1950s-set, Holocaust-themed drama The Reader – in which Winslet just happens to play the female lead/title character.
-(See also: SAG Awards 2009 winners.)
+(Check out: SAG Awards 2009 winners.)

 To date, only three other performers have won two acting awards at the same Golden Globes ceremony: